Digitised but disconnected: Half of NZ SMEs report multiple digital solutions are hindering, not helping

 As New Zealand’s productivity growth continues to lag behind others in the OECD, MYOB’s research revealed New Zealand SMEs are currently wasting the equivalent of one working day each week (7 hours) on average on carrying out tasks caused by a lack of integration between their digital tools.

-More than 9 in 10 (98%) businesses say they are wasting valuable time on manual tasks or having to duplicate jobs, such as entering information from one system to another (48%) or checking for consistency across the platforms (45%), while more than a third have found themselves fixing errors or editing data after information is transferred between systems (37%).
+Many businesses say they are wasting valuable time on manual tasks or having to duplicate jobs, such as entering information from one system to another (48%) or checking for consistency across the platforms (45%), while more than a third have found themselves fixing errors or editing data after information is transferred between systems (37%).

 Growing strategic risk